The Phocæans (poem): Reception and criticism

 As William Bradley states in The Early Poems of Walter Savage Landor, “The Phocæans” represents “a major stage in the development of Landor’s art”, for it is his "first considerable production in blank verse".
 Like Gebir, the poem proceeds through a density of images and phrasing that at times challenges the reader’s impression of the poem’s coherence, and at other times achieves brilliance.

 The poem was not very well received.
 William Taylor's remark on the loosely associative “flea-skip” tendency of Landor's epic poem Gebir is perhaps the most pertinent, as it was referenced by Robert Southey in his review of “The Phocæans”.
 Taylor had written, “There are exquisitely fine passages, but they succeed each other by such flea-skips of association that I am unable to track the path of the author's mind, and verily suspect him of insanity.”
 Southey found the poem’s manner disjointed in the extreme.
 “Nothing can be imagined more obscure in its arrangement and perplexed in language than these extracts. […] The author has continued to compress and correct till his language becomes like the contractions in old manuscripts, difficult or unintelligible; a kind of short hand which may remind him of his own conceptions, but never can explain them to another.”

 The poor reception of Poetry by the Author of Gebir: and A Postscript To that Poem, with Remarks on Some Critics would eventually lead Landor to abandon work on a Latin version of "The Phocæans", presumably around 1803 or 1804.
-Years later, Landor admit to Southey his having burned several hundred verses of a Latin version of “The Phocæans” in the fire.
+Years later, Landor told Southey that he had burned several hundred verses of a Latin version of “The Phocæans” in the fire.

 The poem's most substantial and detailed commentaries have been written by William Bradley and Adam Roberts.
 Roberts argues that the poem's incompleteness is particularly apt for the subject matter of a people in exile. “[T]he poem’s very incompletion registers its unique force. […] Landor’s Phocæans never arrive at their destination.
 Instead they exist in a sort of extratemporal stasis that articulates a symbolic suspension of historical change.”

-In a far-ranging survey of British epic poetry, Herbert F. Tucker observes that the poem's “inchmeal narrative advance, relieved by moments of descriptive finess, achieves an unflinching pathos peculiarly suited to his Virgian thematic of evacuation, exile, and endurance.”
+In a far-ranging survey of British epic poetry, Herbert F. Tucker observes that the poem's “inchmeal narrative advance, relieved by moments of descriptive finesse, achieves an unflinching pathos peculiarly suited to his Virgian thematic of evacuation, exile, and endurance.”